Pulmonary valve stenosis

 Preparing for an appointment

-You're likely to start by seeing your family doctor, a general practitioner or your child's doctor.
-You'll probably then be referred to a doctor trained in evaluating and treating heart conditions (cardiologist).
+If you or your child has valve disease, you will be referred to a doctor trained in evaluating and treating heart conditions (cardiologist).

 Here's some information to help you get ready for your appointment.

 - Write down symptoms you or your child has, including any that may seem unrelated to the reason for which you scheduled the appointment.